peter-kuchel/cli-tools/README.md

 ## current tools available

-* List ipinfov1
+* ipinfov1
-  * List get basic ip info from the kernel
+  * get basic ip info from the kernel using interface addresses
-* List ipinfov2
+* ipinfov2
-  * List get more detailed ip info from the kernel
+  * get more detailed ip info from the kernel using NETLINK sockets
-* List pnginspect
+* pnginspect
-  * List inspects the chunks of a png file
+  * inspects the chunks of a png file
-* List portscan
+* portscan
-  * List port scanner that supports vanilla and SYN scans
+  * port scanner that supports vanilla and SYN scans
-* List stegov1
+* stegov1
-  * List hide text inside of a png by appending data after the IEND chunk
+  * hide text inside of a png by appending data after the IEND chunk

 ## installation